-Many homeowners undergo the expensive and time-consuming process of installing new replacement windows only once or twice in their lifetime.
-Consequently, it’s quite common to have questions or simply forget what occurs during the window replacement process.
+Most homeowners only go through the costly, time-consuming process of installing new replacement windows once or twice in their lifetime.
+It is therefore common to wonder about—or forget about—what takes happening throughout the window replacement procedure.

-Even before the installers arrive, the replacement process follows a comprehensive timeline.
+Even before the installers show up, the replacement process follows a broad timeline.

 - You shouldn’t leave any tools inside your home.

 The installation of many windows can be finished in a single day.
 If not, work can continue into the next day.
 In most average-sized homes, the window installation process is finished on the second day with little need for a third or additional day of work.